celo-org/docs/blog/03-21-2023-How-To-Build-A-Decentralized-Job-Board-Dapp-On-The-Celo-Blockchain-Part-1/How-To-Build-A-Decentralized-Job-Board-Dapp-On-The-Celo-Blockchain-Part-1.md

 ---
-title: How to Build a Decentralized Job Board Dapp On The Celo Blockchain Part 1
+title: How to Build A Decentralized Job Board Dapp On The Celo Blockchain Part 1
 description: This tutorial covers how to build a smart contract for a decentralized job board on the celo blockchain.
 authors:
   - name: ✍️ Jonathan Iheme